astroumd/lmtoy/INSTALL.md

 # LMT software

-1. SpectralLineReduction - for Sequoia, Omaya, 1MMRx (python module:  lmtslr)
+1. SpectralLineReduction - for Sequoia, future Omaya, 1MMRx (python module:  lmtslr)
 2. dreampy3 - for RSR
 3. tolteca/citlali - for TolTEC, Muscat and also old Aztec data (not covered here)